roguewatt/via-framework/README.md

 The framework also uses **Cutoff** as a separate run-level control.

 VRI does not introduce a new forecasting algorithm, model architecture, or temporal theory.
+VRI uses established ideas from forecasting, temporal databases, point-in-time feature retrieval, and real-time data vintages.
+Its contribution is to organise these ideas into a production forecasting governance convention with explicit run-level, sample-level, record-version-level, and audit-level controls.

 ## Framework Structure